 This course prepares students on how to create content across digital, social and traditional media channels using a wide range of copy and design tools, including generative AI applications.
 Emphasis is on teaching students to think both strategically and creatively for the wide range of media and communication tools used by today's advertisers, including generative AI tools and applications.
 The growing digital creator economy is also covered, including how it has changed the advertising and brand marketing industry, job opportunities and entrepreneurship.

 Prerequisite(s): ADVC1010 or DMSM1001.
+Offered at Charlotte, Online, Providence 3 Semester Credits

 ADVC2011 Media Buying and Planning